Al-Mutawakkil: Religious policy

 Al-Mutawakkil decided to diverge away from the religious policies of the previous caliphs, opting instead to put a stop to the controversy over whether the Qur'an was created or uncreated, ultimately bringing an end to the doctrinal regime that had been in place since 833.

 Al-Mutawakkil spent the next several years taking hostile steps against the Mu'tazilites, dismissing a number of Ibn Abi Du'ad's qadis from office and ordering an end to debate over the nature of the Qur'an.

 The caliph also attempted to reconcile with Ahmad ibn Hanbal (died 855) and removed Ahmad ibn Nasr's body from public display, and finally, in March 852, he ordered that all prisoners held on account of the Inquisition be released, thereby largely bringing a close to the mihna period.

 Al-Mutawakkil appointed the famous Arab Islamic scholar Yahya ibn Aktham as Chief judge (Qadi al-qudat) in 851, and he remained in office until al-Mutawakkil deposed him in 854.

 Ja'far ibn Abd al-Wahid al-Hashimi was appointed as chief judge (qadi al-qudat) by al-Mutawakkil in July 854 as a replacement for Yahya ibn Aktham.

 In 850 al-Mutawakkil made a decree ordering Dhimmi (Christians and Jews) to wear the zunnar, honey-coloured outer garments and badge-like patches on their servants' clothing to distinguish them from Muslims.
-Further, he decrees that their places of worship be destroyed and demonic effigies nailed to the doors, and that they are allowed little involvement in government or official matters.
-Further, al-Mutawakkil destroyed the shrine at Kerbala which was the center of Shi'ite pilgrimage.
+Further decrees ordered the destruction of all new places of worship belonging to non-Muslims, the expropriation of a tenth of their homes for Muslims, and the conversion or evacuation of older, still-functional churches and synagogues.
+Non-Muslims were also restricted from meaningful involvement in government or official matters.

+Also in 850, Al-Mutawakkil brought an Alid named Yahya ibn Umar from one of the Caliphate's provinces in order to punish him, after he had reportedly assembled a group of supporters.
+Umar ibn Faraj al-Rukhkhaj al-Sijistani,the Abbasid official secretary flogged him 18 lashes and he was incarcerated in Baghdad in the Matbaq Prison before being released, Even though al-Mutawakkil had no involvement in flogging but Yahya’s treasonous reaction against al-Mutawakkil and the government following his flogging resulted in his incarceration.

 Mutawakkil ordered the ancient sacred Cypress of the Zoroastrians, the Cypress of Kashmar, to be cut down in order to use it in constructing his new palace despite the enormous protests from the Zoroastrian community.
 The cypress, more than 1400 years old at the time, was of legendary value to the Zoroastrians, believed to have been brought from Paradise to the earth by Zoroaster.
 Al-Mutawakkil was killed before the cypress wood arrived for his new palace.